wp-plugins/fv-wordpress-flowplayer/readme.txt

 = How can I change the play icon? =

 You need to copy the CSS from the Flowplayer CSS (default theme) and put it into your theme CSS.
-Also add some element ID in front of it to make sure it overridsed the default Flowplayer CSS:
+Also add some element ID in front of it to make sure it overrides the default Flowplayer CSS:

 `#content .is-paused.flowplayer .fp-ui{background:url({PATH TO YOUR IMAGE}.png) center no-repeat;background-size:12%;}
 #content .is-rtl.is-splash.flowplayer .fp-ui, #content .is-rtl.is-paused.flowplayer .fp-ui{background:url({PATH TO YOUR IMAGE-rtl}.png) center no-repeat;background-size:12%}